v12technology/fluxtion-quickstart-old/README.md

 ```

 ### Step 3 describe graph ###
-Add nodes to a graph at build time in a method annotated with @SepBuilder by creating instances
+Add nodes to a graph at build time in a method annotated with ```@SepBuilder``` by creating instances
-and add them to the supplied SepConfig instance.
+and adding them to the supplied [SepConfig](https://github.com/v12technology/fluxtion/blob/master/builder/src/main/java/com/fluxtion/builder/node/SEPConfig.java)
+instance.
 Package name, generated class name and output directory
-are controlled by the annotation parameters.
+are controlled by annotation parameters.
 There is no need to declare vertices and edges, Fluxtion
-carries out all the heavy lifting making the coders' life easier.
+carries out all the heavy lifting and calculates the graph structure making the coders' life easier.

 The graph description method: